-Q: I am not very tech savvy.
-I am not sure if I should join the group?
+Q: I am not very tech-savvy.
+Can I still join the group?

 A: An invitation with a link to the video meeting is emailed to you each week.
 All you have to do is click on the link at the time of the meeting.
 Someone in our office will provide you with information, written instructions on how to navigate Google Meet, and can assist you with a trial run if needed before the group starts.